vinkolar/voost/docs/installUSB.md

       DEBUG:pygatt.backends.bgapi.bgapi:Expecting a response of one of [<ResponsePacketType.gap_end_procedure: 61>] within 1.000000s
       DEBUG:pygatt.backends.bgapi.bgapi:Received a ResponsePacketType.gap_end_procedure packet: Device in wrong state
       ```
-* Note down the serial port on which the BLED112 is connected.
-In the above case it is `/dev/cu.usbmodem1`.
+* In the output above, note down the serial port on which the BLED112 is connected.
+In the above case it is `/dev/cu.usbmodem1`